-Another suggested how you can deal with workplace negativity when you determine that you are the negative employee.
+Sometimes the employee knows they are the problem but need advice on how to handle their negative feelings.
 It's difficult to 'fess up, but sometimes the negative coworker is you.
 It takes a degree of self-awareness that many employees are incapable of practicing.

-Sometimes employee efforts are successful in dealing with a negative coworker and occasionally a person who exudes negativity realizes that they are the problem.
-But, since employees are not skilled or trained, or comfortable at handling negativity or conflict, they often turn to their manager for help in dealing with the negative coworker.
+At times, coworkers are successful in dealing with a negative member of the team.
+However, most employees are not skilled, trained, or comfortable at handling the conflict.
+They will often turn to the manager for help in dealing with the coworker.

 It is not the most pleasant component of a manager’s job, but if you manage people, you will eventually encounter a situation in which you need to manage a negative person—for the sake of your other employees and the team.
 To avoid this sometimes scary task is to let down your workgroup and allow an unconscionable situation to exist.

 You can manage a negative employee—and sometimes—you can help the employee turn the negativity around.
-Your best approach is not to let the negativity get started in the first place, but if it’s already creating destruction in your workplace, here are steps that you can take to manage the negative employee.
+Your best approach is not to let the negativity get started in the first place.

 You use up to 15 minutes of productive work time and make your coworker unwilling to engage with you in conversation in the future.
 You risk your coworkers avoiding you at all costs which will affect your work effectiveness and productivity.
 You will not receive the information that you need to perform your job or make important contributions.

 Some of the employee’s concerns may be legitimate.
-You may be able to help him solve legitimate workplace concerns.
+You may be able to help them solve legitimate workplace concerns.
 Others, you may be able to explain why they exist and ask the employee to cooperate and have patience.
-Once the employee understands the timeline, the decision or the reason for the goal, his negativity may improve.
+Once the employee understands the timeline, the decision or the reason for the goal, their negativity may improve.

-- Focus on creating solutions.
 Don’t focus on everything that is wrong and negative about the employee’s outlook or actions in your approach.
-It will only cause the employee to dig himself more deeply into his grievances.
+It will only cause the employee to dig himself more deeply into their grievances.

-- In the future, when interacting with the employee, try to compliment the individual any time you hear a positive statement or contribution rather than negativity from her.
+Any time you hear a positive statement or contribution rather than negativity from them, reinforce this attitude.
 You'll want to reinforce, as much as possible, the positive interactions the employee has with other employees and the workplace.

 If none of the above is working and the employee’s negativity continues to have an impact on productivity, workplace harmony, and department members’ attitudes and morale, deal with the negativity as you would any other performance issue.
 Use progressive discipline which you apply effectively and legally to the employee's performance.